Whiteboards are out—project management software is in.

 Trello has a free version with unlimited users and cards, and up to 10 boards, and for larger teams, they offer Business Class at $10/mo (when billed annually).

-Another excellent project management software option for small teams looking to track, manage, and organize tasks through a Kanban board view is Kissflow Project.
+Another excellent project management software option for small teams looking to track, manage, and organize tasks through a Kanban board view.
 This tool lets teams organize tasks into a list view, board view, and matrix structure for multiple viewpoints into a project's lifecycle.

 Kissflow Projects is ideal for small- to medium-sized businesses that need help automizing communications between teams that go back and forth a lot.